ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W05-D1-RealDevProposal.md

 ## Software Development Proposal

-This will be a more formal than the practice proposal you wrote at the beginning of the term.
+This will be more formal than the practice proposal you wrote at the beginning of the term.
 The example proposal below is a modified version of an actual proposal that my software development company made a few years ago.

 ### Example Proposal